edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

     <Callout type="important">

-      Prior to the expiration of the certificates in your chain of trust, you must upload PEM file(s) for your renewed certificates.
-Once your certificates have expired, you may delete the corresponding PEM file(s) from the **Certificate Chains** section.
+      Prior to the expiration of the certificates in your chain of trust, you must upload a PEM file that contains renewed certificates.

     </Callout>

+    If a PEM file should no longer be used (e.g., it contains expired certificates), then you should delete it from the **Certificate Chains** section.

 -   Send [headers to your origin](#origin-request-headers) containing mTLS metadata by enabling the **Send Client Certificate Detail to Origin** option.
 -   The TLS handshake fails when {{ PRODUCT }} cannot validate a client certificate.